eighttrigrams/tsfun/README.md

 [isArray](test/predicates/is_array.spec.ts) and
 [isObject](test/predicates/is_object.spec.ts).

-tsfun provides sets of functions which treat
+Depending on the context, tsfun provides sets of functions which treat

-* Arrays as list-like collections, ArrayList
+* Arrays as list-like collections, which we call *ArrayList*
-* Arrays as set-like collections, ArraySet
+* Arrays as set-like collections, which we call *ArraySet*
+* Objects as collections, which we call *(Unt|T)ypedMap*
-* Objects as list-like collections, ObjectList
+* Objects as list-like collections, which we call *ObjectList*
-* Objects as set-like collections, ObjectSet
+* Objects as set-like collections, *ObjectSet*
-* Objects as structured entites, Struct
+* Objects as structured entites, which we call *Struct*

 Then there are Predicates, Comparators and Compositional functions to accompany these.